pichim/PES_Board/docs/markdown/sd_card_logger.md

 To use the `SDLogger`, you need an **SD card**.
 Successfully tested SD cards are:

-- Transcend 16 GB Micro SD HC1
+- Transcend 16 GB Micro SDHC1
-- SanDisk Ultra 16 GB Micro SD HC1 A1
+- SanDisk Ultra 16 GB Micro SDHC1 A1

 The SD card module itself is already on the PES board.
 The pin names are defined in `PESBoardPinMap.h`: